Cham0i/NetPlus/README.md

 Tx means Transmission and Rx means Reception

-NIC Teaming: It allows multiple NICs to operate as a single virtual NIC.
-It is used as a way to load balance traffic and provide redundancy

-Content Delivery Network: The use of edge servers that have a cache of the information stored in the original server in order to improve delivery speed.
-Basically if you live in the south you will connect to the U.S south server instead of the Taiwan server.

 Carrier Sense Multiple Access/ Collision Detection (CSMA/CD): A method of exchanging data commonly used in BUS coaxial networks.
 It ensures that data isn't bumping into each other by designating specific times for data to be transmitted between devices.

-Link Aggregation Control Protocol (LACP): NIC Teaming with Cisco switches  IEEE 802.3ad

 Medium Dependant Interface vs MDIX (crossover): A MDI NIC has pins 1 and 2 for Tx and 3, 6 Rx.
 A MDIX NIC has 1, 2 Rx and 3, 4 Tx.
 Typically end devices have MDI NICs and switches have MDIX NICs.
 This is the reason why ethernet cables don't need to have A code and B code ends (crossover cables).
 A crossover cable would be required in order to make end devices (which both use MDI NICs) communicate with each other.